eristow/terraform_learning/cli/terraform_cli/README.md

 ## terraform import
 * Imports existing infrastructure into Terraform
+* Existing resources can also be imported using configuration, the `import` block, and the plan/apply workflow

 * `terraform import [resource_type].[resource_name] [resource_id]`
   * `resource_type` is the type of resource to import